What You’ll Learn 🌐

 Point to point connection: IP address adjustment

-In Properties, we choose Internet Protocol Version 4 (TCP/IPv4) and type in the IP address.
+In the Properties window, choose Internet Protocol Version 4 (TCP/IPv4) and enter the IP address.

 How to configure and connect a measurement unit?